 As required by Item 402(v) of Regulation S-K, we are providing the following information about the relationship between the compensation of the named executive officers ("NEOs") and certain measures of the Company's financial performance.
-Further information about our pay-for-performance philosophy and how we align executive compensation with our performance is provided under "Executive Compensation - Compensation Discussion and Analysis."
+Further information about our pay-for-performance philosophy and how we align executive compensation with our performance is provided under "Executive Compensation Discussion and Analysis."

 The Compensation Committee did not consider the information in this "Pay Versus Performance" section in making its pay decisions for any of the fiscal years shown below.
-Pursuant to SEC rules, the information in this "Pay Versus Performance" section shall not be deemed to be incorporated by reference into any filing made by the Company with the SEC under the Securities Act of 1933, as amended (the "Securities Act"), or the Securities Exchange Act of 1934, as amended (the "Exchange Act"), unless expressly incorporated by specific reference into such filing.
+Pursuant to SEC rules, the information in this "Pay Versus Performance" section shall not be deemed to be incorporated by reference into any filing made by the Company with the SEC under the Securities Act of 1933, as amended (the "Securities Act"), or the Exchange Act, unless expressly incorporated by specific reference into such filing.